There is no way around this, squatting is an essential movement. When you get up from your chair, you’re squatting.

 When most people tell me it hurts to squat or they don’t like squatting, I’m almost 99% sure that’s because no one every taught them how to do it correctly.

 Squatting is a skill, you have to practice it like any other skill like adding and subtracting or writing.

-The above video is a reader whom agreed that I would critique his squat, in exchange for putting his video on my blog.
+The above video (since removed) was a reader whom agreed that I would critique his squat, in exchange for putting his video on my blog.

 If you have an exercise video you’d like me to take a look at, I’m happy to help, send me an email at email@example.com or contact me on twitter @darren_beattie.